miyabi-no1-fan/slp_png/README.md

 ## Security
-- You should read `.github/workflows/cmake-multi-platform.yml` and `tests/test.c`.
 - In general security of this project is still low and not recommended to use.
+- You should read `.github/workflows/cmake-multi-platform.yml` and `tests/test.c` for details if needed.

 ## Performance